LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 https://www.linkedin.com/pulse/labor-day-tribute-bitcoin-other-cryptos-jesse-lund/

-Since then Bitcoin and Blockchain have inhabited two seperate worlds.
+Since then Bitcoin and Blockchain have inhabited two seperate worlds (Financial Use Cases vs Supply Chain and other use cases)

 Until now...